Finding The Best API Client: Postman vs Hoppscotch vs Insomnia vs ThunderClient

 Let’s sum up which REST API client fits your use case best.
 For beginners or those who want open source, an easy-to-use interface, Hopscotch is a terrific choice.
 You can start using it within minutes, right from your browser.

-If collaboration is quintessential for your team and you prefer a well-organized API testing/development with tons of features, opt for either Postman or Insomnia.
-Further, you can can choose Insomnia over Postman if you wish to opt for a cheaper tool.
-However, if the price difference isn’t a factor for you, you can choose Postman over Insomnia for the great community support.
+If collaboration is quintessential for your team and you prefer a well-organized API testing/development with tons of features, opt from Requestly, Postman, or Insomnia.
+Further, you can choose Requestly over Postman & Insomnia if you wish to opt for a tool that provides value with some savings.
+Requestly comes with great support.

 So what’s it going to be?
-Let us know your favourite API testing tool and why.
+Let us know your favorite API testing tool and why.